Geometric Bounds for Persistence: Bounding Lifespans via Widths

 A simple example in which \Cref{thm:fillrad-treewidth} gives a stronger bound than \Cref{thm:fillrad-alexandrov-width} and \Cref{thm:fillrad-kolmogorov-width} is depicted in \Cref{fig:tripod}; the fundamental class of this circle has a small filling radius, which can be efficiently estimated by the $1$-treewidth (approximating the shape by a tree, red in the figure), while approximations by straight lines or points give significantly worse bounds.

 We proceed with a strengthening applicable to non-compact sets of the form $\N_r(\X \subset \Y)$.
-Notice that the width in the right-hand side of the following estimate is computed on a compact set, since in Banach spaces the closure of the convex hull of a compact set is compact~\cite[Section~13, Exercise~9]{lax2002functional}.
+Notice that the width in the right-hand side of the following estimate is computed on a compact set, since in Banach spaces the closure of the convex hull of a compact set is compact; see e.g. Lax~\cite[Section~13, Exercise~9]{lax2002functional}.